 - If you have received your grant from Student Finance England or NHS bursaries, please begin at Step 1

-- If your grant is through the NHS or SAAS please go straight to Step 2
+- If your grant is through the NHS or SAAS please refer to Step 2

-- If you haven’t received your letter yet, we cannot process your order.
+- If you haven't received your entitlement letter, we are unable to process your order.

 Wondering if you have the right letter?

-Take a look at these 3 sample forms to see if you can place your order.
+Take a look at these three examples to see if you can place your order with us.

 Step 1: Place your order